 New Orleans in Louisiana, or just NOLA, is a place known to appreciate all the temptations that life has to offer.
 The city values the easy-going, in contrast to the otherwise often hurried city life.
-When you make a trip to New Orleans it doesn’t take long to notice how much the open-minded Big Easy has to offer.
+When you take a trip to New Orleans, it doesn’t take long to notice how much the open-minded Big Easy has to offer.

 1. Admire Jackson Square and St Louis Cathedral